 You must submit/mail the following documentation to the consulate –

 - Original passport with at least 2 blank pages and valid for at least 6 months from the date of entry in Brazil

 - Signed receipt of the submitted online form (RER)

-- One passport size photo that must be affixed on the signed RER above
+- One passport-size photo must be affixed to the signed RER above

 - A signed cover letter addressed to the embassy (required only at some consulates)

-- Visa fee (cash is not accepted and mode of payment is different in each country)
+- Visa fee (cash is not accepted and the mode of payment is different in each country)